About Me

 I’ve been writing for as long as I can remember - journals, poems, scribbles, musings, stories - mostly as a way to make sense of the world and my place in it.

 And for as long as I can remember, I have felt a stubborn resistance to sharing what I write.
-So ‘sunlight later’ is a modest but determined attempt to share my work (hoping it may speak to you at some level) and to keep that inner self-saboteur at bay (if you know, you know).
+So this website is a modest but determined attempt to share my work (hoping it may speak to you at some level) and to keep that inner self-saboteur at bay (if you know, you know).

 Ongoing reflections